Dropnote/Dropnote-iOS/APPDESIGN.md

 Short note on tests.

 There are no tests or specs in the project.
-It has not been written using TDD.<br/>
+It has not been written using TDD.

-So to speak, I had limited resources and time, so with that size of the app I decided rather to ship it than fully test it.
+So to speak, I had limited resources and time, so with that size of the app I decided rather to ship than fully test.
 I hope the most fragile parts will have specs soon.

 ## Storyboards

 Since the very beginning of my iOS journey I haven't used Interface Build nor Storybards if didn't have to.

 So, there was layout on frames at first.
-After that, AutoLayout with all its benefits and pains came.
+After that, AutoLayout with all its benefits and pains came in.
 Finally, I decided to try Storybards in my company internal project.
 I put whole app in one storyboard and it was a mistake.
 Then I had a couple of different approaches.
-Now, I created (almost) one storyboard per view controller.
+In Dropnote, I created (almost) one storyboard per view controller.
 It was not a very good move as well.

-Currently, I don't like storyboards and Interface Builder.
-I have code and layout in two different and very well separated places, reusability of UI compoments is very limited, graphical views composing may seem cool but in a longer perspective maintaining storyboard is a pain, there are some merge conflicts hard to resolve, I can't code review the storyboard XML in a way I can do it with code, swift is incompatibile with storyboard (e.g. you can't use generic view controllers), I don't have control over when and how view controllers are created, etc.
+As a result of all above, I don't like storyboards and Interface Builder.
+There's a long list of what I don't like: I have code and layout in two different and very well separated places, reusability of UI compoments is very limited, graphical views composing may seem cool but in a longer perspective maintaining storyboard is a pain, there are some merge conflicts hard to resolve, I can't code review the storyboard XML in a way I can do it with code, swift is incompatibile with storyboard (e.g. you can't use generic view controllers), I don't have control over when and how view controllers are created (therefore, in Swift you have to use unwrapped optional for properties), etc.

-That's all probably quite controversial and subjective, for me is enough to enjoy writing layout in code.
+That's all probably quite controversial and subjective, but for me is enough to enjoy writing layout in code.
 Of course, once I started using storyboards in Dropnote, I won't drop them.
-This is an experiment and has to be continued.
+This is an experiment and has to be continued (unless I rewrite everything).

 ## Persistence